johnvorsten/point_categorizer/MILCategorization/README.md

 data_sidense_trian - A tuple of (data, labels) where data is a numpy array of size (1689) containing numpy arrays of shape (n,3236) where n is the number of instances within a bag.
 The test set contains 1689 bags.
 Labels are an array of size (1689).
 Each bag along axis=0 of data is related to a label along axis=0 in labels

+History
+Old data had 3236 features..
+New data has...